-- Relevant looked after children means children who are looked after by a local authority in accordance with section 22 (1) of the Children Act 1989 and who is (a) in care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their social services functions (see definition in Section 22 (1) of the Children Act 1989) at the time of making an application to a school.
-This includes children who were adopted under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted under Adoption and Children Act 2002 (see section 46 adoption orders).
+• Relevant looked after children means children who are looked after by a local authority in accordance with section 22 (1) of the Children Act 1989 and who is (a) in care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their social services functions.

-- Child arrangements orders are defined in s.8

-of the Children Act 1989, as amended by s.12

-of the Children and Families Act 2014.
-Child

-arrangements orders replace residence orders

-and any residence order in force prior to 22

-April 2014 is deemed to be a child

-arrangements order.

-- Section 14A of the Children Act 1989 defines a special guardianship order as an order appointing one or more individuals to be a child's special guardian (or special guardians).

-- In accordance with legislation, a child with an Education Health Care Plan (EHCP) will be offered a place if the school is named in the EHCP as the most appropriate to meet the child's individual needs, this may reduce the amount of places available for children who do not have an EHCP.

-- Any child not obtaining a place will be advised about the independent appeals process. - Definition of brother or sister also relates to adopted or fostered children living at the same home address. - The home address is considered to be the child's (along with their parents') genuine principal place of residence at the time of the allocation of places i.e. where they are normally and regularly living.
+- A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society. - An adoption order is an order under section 46 of the Adoptions and Children Act 2002.
+A residence order is an order settling the arrangements to be made as to the person with whom the child is to live under section 8 of the Children Act 1989.
+Section 14A of the Children Act 1989 defines a special guardianship order as an order appointing one or more individuals to be a child's special guardian (or special guardians). - In accordance with legislation, a child with a Education Health Care Plan (EHCP) will be offered a place if the school is named in the EHCP as the most appropriate to meet the child's individual needs, this may reduce the amount of places available for children who do not have an EHCP. - Any child not obtaining a place will be advised about the independent appeals process. - Definition of brother or sister also relates to adopted or fostered children living at the same home address. - The home address is considered to be the child's (along with their parents') genuine principal place of residence at the time of the allocation of places i.e. where they are normally and regularly living.
 If a child is resident with friends or relatives (for reasons other than guardianship), the friends or relatives address will not be considered for allocation purposes. - Where parents have shared responsibility for a child, and the child lives with both parents for part of the school week, then the home address will be determined as the address where the child lives for the majority of the school week.
 Parents will be required to provide documentary evidence to support the address they wish to be considered for allocation purposes.
 At least one item of proof must demonstrate where the child lives.
 It is expected that parents will agree on school places before an application is made, and it may be necessary to request evidence from you to confirm that this is the case.
 The School is not in a position to intervene in disputes between parents over school applications and will request that these are resolved privately. - Special conditions will apply in the event that one child from a set of twins or triplets does not gain admission to the preferred school through the admissions criteria.
-The Governing Body will exceed the admission number prevent separation of twins / triplets. - Random allocation will be used as a tie-break in category d above to decide who has the highest priority for admission if the distance between two children's homes and the school is the same.
+The Governing Body will exceed the admission number prevent separation of twins / triplets.

+• Random allocation will be used as a tie-break in category d above to decide who has the highest priority for admission if the distance between two children's homes and the school is the same.